myscale/ChatData/docs/vector-sql.md

-# Teach Your LLM to Seach Using Vector SQL and Answer With Facts From Database
+# Teach Your LLM to Search Using Vector SQL and Answer With Facts From Database

 A vector database that supports Structured Query Language can store more than vectors.
 Common data types like timestamps and arrays can be accessed and filtered within the database, which improves the accuracy and efficiency of vector search queries.
 Accurate results from the database can teach LLMs to speak with facts, which reduces hallucination and enhance the quality and credibility of answers from LLM.